wireservice/csvkit/docs/scripts/csvgrep.rst

       -n, --names           Display column names and indices from the input CSV and exit.
       -c COLUMNS, --columns COLUMNS
-                            A comma separated list of column indices, names or ranges to be searched, e.g. "1,id,3-5".
+                            A comma-separated list of column indices, names or ranges to be searched, e.g. "1,id,3-5".
       -m PATTERN, --match PATTERN
-                            The string to search for.
+                            A string to search for.
       -r REGEX, --regex REGEX
-                            If specified, must be followed by a regular expression which will be tested against the specified columns.
+                            A regular expression to match.
       -f MATCHFILE, --file MATCHFILE
-                            If specified, must be the path to a file.
-For each tested row, if any line in the file (stripped of line separators) is an exact match for the cell value, the row will pass.
+                            A path to a file.
+For each row, if any line in the file (stripped of line separators) is an exact match of the cell value, the row matches.
-      -i, --invert-match    If specified, select non-matching instead of matching rows.
+      -i, --invert-match    Select non-matching rows, instead of matching rows.
-      -a  --any-match       If specified, select rows where any column matches instead of all columns.
+      -a  --any-match       Select rows in which any column matches, instead of all columns.

 See also: :doc:`../common_arguments`.